How to Tell When a Result Will Replicate: Significance and Replication in Distributional Null Hypothesis Tests: Significance and replication for the distribution

 This within-experiment variation is, however, not the only form of variation in experimental means: means are also affected by between-experiment variation (random variation in experimental means from one experiment to another).
 This between-experiment variation arises as a consequence of factors that have a fixed or systematic effect within a given experiment, but vary randomly across different experiments with each factor moving the mean $\mu$ in a given experiment randomly one way or another.
 Assuming that the number of such random between-experiment factors is also large, the overall between-experiment variation is, again, approximately Normal.
 Between-experiment variation is very familiar to researchers: a core aim in experimental design is to control for factors or confounds that may influence results.
 Such factors, however, can never be fully controlled (no experiment is perfect) and so necessarily cause some degree of random variation in experimental results: variation which should be taken into account when assessing significance.

 Since the standard approach to significance testing only considers within-experiment variation (sample variance of the mean) it systematically underestimates the degree of random variation in results, and so will identify results as `statistically significant' when in fact they arise as a consequence of random between-experiment variation.
-To address this, we extend the standard approach by assuming that $\mu$ itself varies randomly across experiments following
+Our model assumes that $\mu$ itself varies randomly across experiments following the distribution

 with unknown variance $\sigma_0^2$, with the null hypothesis being $\mu_0=0$.
 The variation of $\overline{X}$ around the overall mean $\mu_0$ now has two components: within-experiment variance $\sigma^2/N$ and between-experiment variance $\sigma_0^2$.
 As $N$ increases the within-experiment variance of the mean, $\sigma^2/N$, falls and between-experiment variance comes to be the dominant cause of random variation in means.